jeffatp14/CSV-to-PostgreSQL/README.md

    - Config method junction_sql used for junction table, as the junction table need id from other table, we have to use query to select necessary column and insert to the junction table.

 ## 4. Query
-Both query scripts and its results can be accessed in `query_no_4` folder.
+Both query scripts and its results can be accessed in `query_results` folder.